What are you looking for?

 Are you looking to unleash your creativity?
-Go behind the scenes of film, television, photography, fashion, and theatre with a career in Makeup Artistry and Design through Eastern College.
+Go behind the scenes of film, television, photography, fashion, and theatre with a career in Makeup Artistry through Eastern College.

-As Atlantic Canada’s most comprehensive makeup design program, you’ll be trained in crafting fashion looks, using special effects makeup, and how to market yourself and establish relationships with a diverse range of clients.
+As Atlantic Canada’s most comprehensive makeup artistry program, you’ll be trained in crafting fashion looks, using special effects makeup, and how to market yourself and establish relationships with a diverse range of clients.

 Students enrolled in the program receive:

 - Preparation to write the licensing exam of the Cosmetology Association of Nova Scotia